Peter Lawford: Personal life

-His first marriage, in 1954, was to socialite Patricia Kennedy, a younger sister of John F. Kennedy, then a Democratic U.S. senator from Massachusetts.
+His first marriage, in 1954, was to socialite Patricia Kennedy, the younger daughter of Kennedy family patriarch Joseph P. Kennedy Sr. and matriarch Rose Kennedy, also a younger sister of John F. Kennedy, then a Democratic U.S. senator from Massachusetts.
 They had four children: a son, actor and author Christopher Lawford (1955−2018), and daughters Sydney Maleia Lawford (b.
 1956), Victoria Francis Lawford (b.
 1958), and Robin Elizabeth Lawford (b.
 1961).

 Lawford became a U.S. citizen on 23 April 1960, in time to vote for his brother-in-law in the upcoming presidential election.
 Lawford, along with other members of the "Rat Pack", helped campaign for Kennedy and the Democratic Party.
 Sinatra famously dubbed him "Brother-in-Lawford" at this time.
 Lawford and Patricia Kennedy divorced in February 1966.

-Lawford was originally cast as Alan-a-Dale in the film Robin and the 7 Hoods but was replaced by Bing Crosby following a break in Frank Sinatra's relationship with Lawford.
+Lawford was originally cast as Alan A. Dale in the film Robin and the 7 Hoods but was replaced by Bing Crosby following a break in Frank Sinatra's relationship with Lawford.
 The break stemmed from a scheduled visit to Sinatra's home by Lawford's brother-in-law, President Kennedy, during a 1962 West Coast trip.
 Attorney General Robert F. Kennedy, who had long been concerned about Sinatra's rumoured ties with underworld figures, encouraged the president to change his plans and stay at Crosby's home, which (it was maintained) could provide better security for the president.
 The change came at the last minute, after Sinatra had made extensive arrangements for the promised and eagerly awaited presidential visit, including the construction of a helipad, which he later destroyed in a fit of rage.
 Sinatra was furious, believing that Lawford had failed to intercede with the Kennedys on his behalf, and banished him from the Rat Pack.

 Sinatra and Lawford's friendship was over.
 They only spoke when Sinatra called after his son Frank Sinatra Jr. was kidnapped on 8 December 1963 and needed the help of Lawford's brother-in-law Robert F. Kennedy, then attorney general.
 With the exception of Pat Brown in his unsuccessful re-election as governor of California in 1966 and Vice President Hubert H. Humphrey's run for the presidency in the 1968 United States presidential election, Sinatra never endorsed another Democratic candidate.
 Crosby, a staunch Republican, was cast in Lawford's role.

 Lawford married his second wife, Mary Rowan, daughter of comedian Dan Rowan, in October 1971.
 Rowan and Lawford separated two years later and divorced in January 1975.

 Between marriages, Lawford dated Jill St. John and Priscilla Presley.

 In June 1976 he married aspiring actress Deborah Gould, whom he had known for three weeks.
 Lawford and Gould separated two months after marrying and divorced in 1977.
 Following the divorce, Lawford moved into the Sierra Towers where he lived for the next few years on the 30th floor.
 During his separation from Gould, Lawford met Patricia Seaton who became his fourth and final wife in July 1984, just months before his death.